 Partial power outage: A partial power outage means that only a portion of the home is compromised, rather than the entire property or building.
 The cause of this issue might be something as simple as a circuit breaker flipping, a blown fuse, or a much deeper problem involving a wiring failure.

-Planned power outage: A planned power outage is when the electric company schedules a power outage in a specific area.
+Planned power outage: A planned power outage is when power companies schedule a power outage in a specific area.
 This is typical when maintenance needs to be done on the power lines, so it’s safest for crews to work while the power is shut off.
 In other scenarios, there may be planned power outages to prevent the possibility of disasters, like wildfire prevention and electrocution after a flood or hurricane.

 Power surge: A power surge is when there’s a spike (high and quick increase) in the electrical current traveling from a power line to the socket in your home.
 A surge may occur during a thunderstorm if there’s lightning, as well as during the moment when the power is restored after a power outage.
-A power surge has the potential to fry any appliance plugged in to a socket, so it’s recommended to unplug all devices during a storm or power outage.
+A power surge has the potential to fry any appliance plugged into a socket, so it’s recommended to unplug all electronic equipment and devices during a storm or power outage.
 Once the threat has passed, you can plug everything back in, one device at a time.

 Blackout: The term blackout is the same thing as a power outage.
 These terms are used interchangeably.

 If you’re looking for an up-to-date map of current power outages, you can look at the PowerOutage.us page.

 Power outages are scary and can become dangerous, especially when they occur during a heat wave or winter storm.